Josephken001/logical_operator.py/README.md

 4. You gave 25% of your current allowance to your younger sibling
 5. You used one-third of what’s left to buy data
 6. You split the remaining balance equally between savings and tithing.
 7. Finally, calculate what remains after removing all complete N100 notes using the modulus assignment operator (%=).

+Using the above questions, I coded how I pent my 2k weekly allowance 😁